relude is a safe, performant, user-friendly and lightweight Haskell standard library.

 Producing dependency graph🔗

-Install cabal-plan
+Install cabal-plan first:

 $ cabal v2-install cabal-plan